Flexible electronics: Base material

 The base material is the flexible polymer film which provides the foundation for the laminate.
 Under normal circumstances, the flex circuit base material provides most primary physical and electrical properties of the flexible circuit.
 In the case of adhesiveless circuit constructions, the base material provides all of the characteristic properties.

-While a wide range of thickness is possible, most flexible films are provided in a narrow range of relatively thin dimension from 12 µm to 125 µm (1/2 mil to 5 mils) but thinner and thicker material are possible.
+While a wide range of thickness is possible, most flexible films are provided in a narrow range of relatively thin dimension from 12 μm to 125 μm (1/2 mil to 5 mils) but thinner and thicker material are possible.
 Thinner materials are of course more flexible and for most material, stiffness increase is proportional to the cube of thickness.
 Thus for example, means that if the thickness is doubled, the material becomes eight times stiffer and will only deflect 1/8 as much under the same load.

-There are a number of different materials used as base films including: polyester (PET), polyimide (PI), polyethylene naphthalate (PEN), polyetherimide (PEI), along with various fluropolymers (FEP) and copolymers.
+There are a number of different materials used as base films including: polyester (PET), polyimide (PI), polyethylene naphthalate (PEN), polyetherimide (PEI), along with various fluoropolymers (FEP) and copolymers.
 Polyimide films are most prevalent owing to their blend of advantageous electrical, mechanical, chemical and thermal properties.